poloniumpix/flower_shop/README.md

 TO_DO:

-1.fix the product details
-2.make a new decent categories
+1.make a new decent categories